 A health services building also collapsed, along with part of a hospital, CNN sister network CNN Turk reported.
 The injured were being treated in the hospital’s garden.

-"People are really scared," said CNN Turk reporter Nevsin Mengu.
-"The survivors are now trying to survive the cold weather."
+“People are really scared,” CNN Turk reporter Nevsin Mengu said from Van on Monday.
+“The survivors are now trying to survive the cold weather.”

 She said many residents are not returning to their houses, but sleeping on rooftops or in the streets.
 It was not clear whether their homes were uninhabitable, or whether they were just too frightened.
 Electricity and natural gas were off in most of the city.